Save big (up to $1,875) on small business tools with our free membership, business.com+

 Oracle NetSuite CRM is a powerful solution.
 However, there are some limitations to be aware of:

 • It’s not a stand-alone solution.
-Oracle NetSuite CRM is not a stand-alone solution; it’s one component of a larger business system.
-Regardless of how attractive its features and capabilities are, the CRM is out of reach unless you’re willing to buy the vendor’s entire suite of business apps.
+Oracle NetSuite CRM is not a stand-alone solution; it’s one module of a larger business system.
+Regardless of how attractive its features and capabilities are, the CRM is out of reach unless you’re willing to buy the vendor’s core ERP platform.
 Companies with a flexible enough budget to invest in the NetSuite package should also remember that the larger the deployment, the more training and ongoing maintenance the system needs, which can strain your staff.

 • It’s complex and feature-heavy.
 This platform is likely too complex and feature-heavy for small businesses.
 Oracle is a prominent company in the enterprise software market that has pared down its solutions to meet the needs of smaller companies.
-However, some organizations may still find it too expansive to be practical for daily use.
-An all-in-one solution may seem like an obvious advantage, but it isn’t necessarily appealing to businesses of all types and sizes.
+However, some organizations may still find it too extensive to be practical for daily use.
+Small businesses should also consider the additional costs of implementing and maintaining the system, which will likely require dedicated team members to run it effectively.

 • Extra training may be required.
 NetSuite is a comprehensive and feature-rich platform that covers virtually every aspect of running a complex, international business.
 However, it can be overwhelming and difficult to learn for some users, especially those unfamiliar with ERP systems.
 Users may need extensive training and support to master and use the software effectively.
 Check out our review of monday.com for something very capable but far simpler.